-- b.
+- 11. The contractor shall describe the Ingress/Egress bandwidth profiles per EVC.
+For example, for a 10 Mbps service, the bandwidth profiles available may be 5 and 10 Mbps.
+For 100 Mbps, the bandwidth profiles may be available in increments of 10 Mbps.
+For 1 Gbps, the bandwidth profiles may be available in increments of 100 Mbps. - 12.
+Privacy and security similar to a Frame Relay or ATM Permanent Virtual Circuit (PVC) shall be supported - 13.
+The contractor shall support the following service attributes: - a.
+Physical Interface shall be supported as listed in Section C.2.7.1.3 - b.
 The following traffic profiles shall be supported: - i.
 Committed Information Rate (CIR) minimum amount of bandwidth guaranteed for an Ethernet service. - ii.
 Committed Burst Size (CBS) the size up to which subscriber traffic is allowed to burst and still be in-profile and not discarded or shaped. - iii.
 Peak Information Rate (PIR) specifies the rate above the CIR that traffic is allowed into the network for a given burst interval defined by the MBS. - iv.
-Maximum Burst Size (MBS)

-c.
-Performance parameters shall be\supported to conform to the ones outlined in Section C.2.7.1.4.

-d.
-Service Frame Delivery options supported shall include:

-- i.
-Unicast Frame Delivery

-- ii.
-Multicast Frame Delivery, as per RFC 1112

-- iii.
-Broadcast Frame Delivery as per IEEE 802.3

-- e.
-VLAN tag supported shall include:

-- i.
-VLAN tag preservation

-- ii.
-VLAN tag translation

-- iii.
-VLAN tag stacking

-iv.
-VLAN aggregation across a common physical connection (Optional)

-f.
-Service multiplexing shall be supported to include multiple EVCs connected via a single UNI.

-g.
-Bundling shall be supported to enable two or more VLAN IDs to be mapped into a single EVC at a UNI.

-- h.
-Security Filters shall be supported.
-[Optional]

-- 14. The contractor shall indicate what proactive Performance Monitoring (PM) capabilities are supported.
-It is desirable that at least one of the items in the following list be supported.

-- a.
-Signal failure

-- b.
-Signal degradation

-- c.
+Maximum Burst Size (MBS) - c.
+Performance parameters shall be supported to conform to the ones outlined in Section C.2.7.1.4C.2.7.1.4. - d.
+Service Frame Delivery options supported shall include: - i.
+Unicast Frame Delivery - ii.
+Multicast Frame Delivery, as per RFC 1112 - iii.
+Broadcast Frame Delivery as per IEEE 802.3 - e.
+VLAN tag supported shall include: - i.
+VLAN tag preservation - ii.
+VLAN tag translation - iii.
+VLAN tag stacking - iv.
+VLAN aggregation across a common physical connection (Optional) - f.
+Service multiplexing shall be supported to include multiple EVCs connected via a single UNI. - g.
+Bundling shall be supported to enable two or more VLAN IDs to be mapped into a single EVC at a UNI. - h.
+Security Filters shall be supported [Optional]. - 14.
+The contractor shall indicate what proactive Performance Monitoring (PM) capabilities are supported.
+It is desirable that at least one of the items in the following list be supported. - a.
+Signal failure - b.
+Signal degradation - c.
 Connectivity or Loss of connectivity

 - d.
 Frame loss

 - e.
 Errored frames

 - f.
 Looping

 - g.
 Denial of service (DoS)

 - h.
 Misinserted frames

 - i.
 Maintenance parameters

 - 15. The contractor shall support at least one of the following maintenance functions:

 - a.
 Alarm suppression

 - b.
 Loopbacks (intrusive and non-intrusive)

 - c.
 Protection switching, restoration, etc.

-- 16. Delivery of Ethernet services in the First/Last Mile shall be accomplished over the following physical media: [Optional]
+- 16. Delivery of Ethernet services in the First/Last Mile shall be accomplished over the following physical media:

 - a.
 Copper

 - b.
 Fiber

 - c.
 Passive Optical Networks (E-PON)

 - d.
 Coaxial Cable

-- 17. The contractor shall support a wide range of access methods as required by the Agencies; they are outlined in Section C.2.1.5, additional to those they shall include: [Optional]
+- 17. The contractor shall support a wide range of access methods as required by the Agencies; they are outlined in Section C.2.1.5, additional to those they shall include:

 - a.
 Terrestrial microwave access (LMDS)

 - b.
 Satellite Access Services

 - c.
 Free Space Optics (FSO)

 - 18. The contractor shall support the following network topologies:

 - a.
 Point-to-point

 - b.
 Point-to-Multi-point (i.e., hub-and-spoke)

 - c.
 Multi-point-to-Multi-point (i.e., mesh)

 - d.
-Rings[Optional]
+(Optional) Rings

-- 19. The contractor shall support geographical diversity to provide added reliability.
+- 19. Contractor shall support geographical diversity to provide added reliability.
 An Agency may buy a geographical diverse route from the same or a different contractor to serve as a protection path.

 - 20. Bridging shall be supported in compliance with IEEE 802.1X

 - 21. The contractor shall indicate the Virtual Connection Sizes supported by its network.
 As a minimum, the following shall be supported:

-- a.
-For point-to-point Ethernet connections up to 1 Gbps, and 10 Gbps as optional
+- 1. For point-to-point Ethernet connections up to 1Gbps, and 10Gbps as optional

-b.
-For multi-point-to-multi-point connections - up to 1 Gbps, and 10 Gbps as optional
+- 2. For multi-point-to-multi-point connections up to 1Gbps, and 10Gbps as optional